prihoda/LigandMPNN-fork/README.md

 - Model writes to fasta files: `overall_confidence`, `ligand_confidence` which reflect the average confidence/probability (with T=1.0) over the redesigned residues  `overall_confidence=exp[-mean_over_residues(log_probs)]`.
 Higher numbers mean the model is more confident about that sequence. min_value=0.0; max_value=1.0.
 Sequence recovery with respect to the input sequence is calculated only over the redesigned residues.

 ### Model parameters
-To download model parameters run:
+Model parameters are included by default in the PyPi pip installation To manually download model parameters run:
 ```
 bash scripts/get_model_params.sh "liganmpnn/data/model_params"
 ```